izreit/prettyprint-format/README.md

 This library mainly consists of the two parts:

  * `Format`: the library's root.
 Provides all public methods and classes.
- * `Formatter`: the core class implementing pretty print routine.
+ * `Formatter`: the core class implementing pretty-printing routine.
    Assigned to `Fromat.Formatter`.

 #### Format